 In the evolving landscape of digital assets and blockchain technology, the concept of utility has become a cornerstone for understanding the value and application of various tokens and platforms.
 These utilities can be categorized into three distinct types, each serving different functions and catering to various needs within the digital ecosystem.
 Below, we explore these categories in detail, providing insights into their characteristics, applications, and significance.

-By categorizing utilities into these three distinct types, we gain a clearer understanding of the diverse roles and applications of digital assets within the digital economy and beyond.
+By categorizing utilities into three distinct types, we gain a clearer understanding of the diverse roles and applications of digital assets within the digital economy and beyond.
 Each category showcases different facets of utility, from enhancing gameplay on a specific platform to enabling global, decentralized transactions, reflecting the broad potential of blockchain technology and digital assets.

 1. Platform Utility